events | digwyddiadau

 First Thursdays are popular not only with our customers but with the authors too, who find the intimate atmosphere and knowledgeable and enthusiastic audiences very much to their liking.
 These are sociable events, where people have the opportunity to meet others with similar interests.
 Some of the readings are in Welsh, some bi-lingual and some in English.

 During the annual Mach Comedy Festival on May Day bank holiday weekend, we have a Lazy Sunday Morning event, with one of the performers from the festival who loves books.
-So far, this has included Josie Long, Rob Newman and Nat Luurtsema.
+So far, this has included Josie Long, Rob Newman and Nat Luurtsema, Bridget Christie.
 These again are free, and usually packed!
 The Comedy Festival is great for Machynlleth – it's really well organised and at least doubles the population of the town.
+To find out more.

 Workshops | gweithdai